MicrosoftDocs/azure-docs/articles/azure-signalr/howto-enable-geo-replication.md

 ![Screenshot of overview blade of Azure SignalR replica resource. ](./media/howto-enable-geo-replication/signalr-replica-overview.png  "Replica Overview")

-## Pricing
+## Pricing and resource unit
+Each replica has its **own** `unit` and `autoscale settings`.

 Replica is a feature of [Premium tier](https://azure.microsoft.com/pricing/details/signalr-service/) of Azure SignalR Service.
-Each replica is billed **separately** according to its own units and outbound traffic.
+Each replica is billed **separately** according to its own unit and outbound traffic.
 Free message quota is also calculated separately.

 In the preceding example, Contoso added one replica in Canada Central.
 Contoso would pay for the replica in Canada Central according to its unit and message in Premium Price.